gonutz/prototype/README.md

 After installing all the tools you are ready to install this library and finally start prototyping.
 From the command line run:

-	go get github.com/gonutz/prototype/draw
+	go get github.com/gonutz/prototype/...

-This will install and build the library.
+This will install and build the library and also the sample games.

 Documentation
 -------------